hotasbooks/hotasbooks/book-summary/have-you-met-robert.md

 [The Intern](https://www.amazon.com/dp/B078ZW34LX/ "The Intern") is one of my favorite choose your own romances.
 It introduced you to the characters you then loved in [The Unfaithful Wife](https://www.amazon.com/gp/product/B07D91M4Q6/ "The Unfaithful Wife"), [A Billion Reasons Why](https://www.amazon.com/gp/product/B07C3G6YH7/ "A Billion Reasons Why") and [Who is Erebus](https://www.amazon.com/gp/product/B07FCXFKGH/ "Who is Erebus").
 But what happened to Robert?
 Pretend for a moment that when you read The Intern, you didn't pick Robert, Have You Met ...
 Robert is the happily ever after he deserves.

 Don't want to read it now?
 No problems, [download it for free](https://dl.bookfunnel.com/vuut2dxeg0 "Have You Met ...
-Robert") and get a bonus sneak peak from military romance, Protect Her.
+Robert") and get a bonus sneak peek from military romance, Protect Her.

 Enjoy!